Environment

 Internal environmental audit

-TEAMS serves to enhance the environmental audit system of the Group’s manufacturing facilities by regularly conducting system audits (mainly organizational audits) and performance audits (mainly based on performance data).
-The Group also conducts internal audits based on the ISO 14001 standard and undergoes external audits, as well as regular training for internal environmental auditors.
+TEAMS serves to enhance the environmental audit system of Bridgestone’s manufacturing facilities by regularly conducting system audits (mainly organizational audits) and performance audits (mainly based on performance data).
+Bridgestone also conducts internal audits based on the ISO 14001 standard and undergoes external audits, as well as carrying out regular training for internal environmental auditors.

 ISO 14001 certification demonstrates environmental commitment

-The Group requires all manufacturing sites with 50 employees or more to acquire ISO 14001: 2015 environmental management certification.
-Achieving this certification shows that operations are continuously working to minimize their impact and comply with applicable environmental laws and regulations.
-At the end of 2023, all 98 required sites had obtained ISO 14001 certification.
+Bridgestone requires all manufacturing sites with 50 employees or more to acquire ISO 14001: 2015 environmental management certification.
+Achieving this certification indicates that operations are continuously working to minimize their impact and comply with applicable environmental laws and regulations.
+At the end of 2024, all 96 required sites had obtained ISO 14001 certification.

 Bridgestone’s ratio of sites with ISO 14001 certification is verified by LRQA Limited, a third-party institution promoting information transparency.